Thirteen people were wounded in a shooting in Chicago late Thursday night, including a 3-year-old boy.

 It's HERE AND NOW.

-13 people, including a three-year-old boy, were wounded in a shooting late last night on the south side of Chicago.
+Thirteen people, including a 3-year-old boy, were wounded in a shooting late last night on the South Side of Chicago.
 No one died but the child remains hospitalized, and it's just more violence in a city that has seen more than its share.
 Chicago had more than 500 homicides in 2012, more than any other city in the U.S.

 The superintendent did say that it appears a high-powered assault rifle was used in this shooting.
 And he quickly made the turn to call for stiffer - to a - stronger gun laws to keep these sort of assault weapons off the streets.